IbyCodes/LangTranslatorDiscordBot/README.md

 How to use this bot:
 !translate <target_language> <text_to_translate>

-Examples:\
+Or: !translate for general guidelines

+In-server text translation examples:\
 !translate Urdu Hello how are you\
 Using ISO 639-1 code:\
 !translate ur Hello how are you

-txt file based reading:\
+txt file reading example:\
 !translatefile Spanish {.txt file attached}